yupaul/multiloader.js/README.md

                                                                             // only one loads 'https://a.com/my2.js',                                                   //this loads 2nd
   ['https://a.com/my3.js', 'https://b.com/my3.js', 'https://c.com/my3.js'], // this loads 3rd,
-                                                                            // alternative versions, only one loads
+                                                                            // 3 alt. versions, only one loads
   // ... can load more
   () => console.log('All Loaded!') //optional
 )